 Helping your elderly loved one cope with sensory impairment begins before they even have it.
 Here, you need to know what kind of impairment that they might have.
 This will help you better prepare your loved one for when those conditions do arrive.

 It is worth noting that about two-thirds of older adults suffer from more than one form of sensory impairment.
-That can be especially hard, as even just one type of sensory impairment can have a significant effect on a person’s well-being.
+That can be especially hard, as even just one type can have a significant effect on a person’s well-being.

 There are a variety of reasons why vision loss might occur in older adults.
 These include: